yochannah/cv/index.md

 ## Recent Experience

+### Open Life Science - co-founder
+_July 2019 - ongoing_
+Open Life Science is a training and mentoring organisation dedicated to advancing equitable open science by training and mentoring open science ambassadors.
+We run 16-week programs teaching participants about the basics of open science tooling and community building.
+Participants come from varied backgrounds including research software, hardware, wet lab, social sciences, anthropology and archaeology, and more.
+Our community currently has over 250 participants, mentors, and open science experts, and has trained 147 program participants to date.
+The fourth iteration will launch in September 2021.

 ### Wellcome Trust - Open Source Technology Lead, Data For Science and Health
 _August 2020 - ongoing_
+Management role leading open source and research software engineering related initiatives in the Data for Science and Health team.
+This role requires a combination of stakeholder management, internal and external speaking, and finding suitable candidates for technology-related grant awards and contracts that advance Wellcome's mission.
+Communicating the strategic importance of technical subjects to non-technical researchers and grantmakers was a significant part of this.

+### Achievements include
+- Grant award to the Research Software Alliance, funding work to define FAIR for software.
+- Funding ten Outreachy interns (an initiative helping more underrepresented and marginalised people work in open tech) specifically for research projects that advance Wellcome's strategy
+- Leading collaborations with external stakeholders, working on projects in Antimicrobial resistance and better clinical data sharing.

 ### University of Cambridge - Software Engineer and Community Manager
 _July 2015 - July 2020_